p3ngin/SQL-Duplication/README.md

 # SQL-Duplication-Scenario1
 Eliminating Multiple Variable Duplication Using CTEs

 This problem was provided as a skill assessment for a data warehousing project.

+(SQL Server 2014)